MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 **Viva Connections is:**
 - An employee experience app in Microsoft Teams that allows organizations to create unique experiences for different audiences like information workers and frontline workers.
 - A gateway to other Viva apps and services with the ability to curate specific content and tools by providing easy access to resources, tools, relevant news, and popular destinations.
-- Built on existing capabilities in Microsoft 365 like SharePoint, Teams,  Viva Engage (formerly called Yammer), and Stream.
+- Built on existing capabilities in Microsoft 365 like SharePoint, Teams,  [Viva Engage](/viva/engage/overview) (formerly called Yammer), and Stream.
 - Learn more about [Microsoft Viva](https://www.microsoft.com/microsoft-viva) and [Viva licensing](https://www.microsoft.com/en-us/microsoft-viva/pricing).

 > [!NOTE]
 > - The information in this article relates to the latest release of the Viva Connections app that includes both the desktop and mobile experiences.
 > -	A home site is not a requirement for setting up Viva Connections, but some organizations may choose to use a home site in addition to Viva Connections to provide a secondary landing experience that’s more focused on organizational content.
-Learn more about home sites and how they complement Viva Connections. <links to new section at the bottom>
+[Learn more about home sites and how they complement Viva Connections](#how-sharePoint-home-sites-and-viva-connections-work-together).
 > - Viva Connections is not currently supported on tablet devices.
 Check the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) for the status of tablet support.